MuseCompNet/muse-tech-central/README.md

     - Bits of code used to access various museum APIs.

 - [The Museum System API](https://github.com/smoore4moma/TmsApi)
-    - Services to access basic TMS tombstone and object package data.
+    - Services to access basic TMS tombstone, exhibition, and object package data.
 Services are written in .NET, clients are jQuery.
-	- Added stored procedure and web service that automates loading images from external sources (DAM) into TMS